𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐞𝐝’𝐬 𝐇𝐚𝐝𝐢𝐭𝐡 𝐨𝐟 𝐭𝐡𝐞 𝐅𝐥𝐲 𝐢𝐬 𝐜𝐨𝐧𝐟𝐢𝐫𝐦𝐞𝐝 𝐛𝐲 𝐬𝐜𝐢𝐞𝐧𝐜𝐞.

-“The reason we concentrated on the surface is because it is a simpler extraction.”
+“The reason we concentrated on the surface is that it is a simpler extraction.”

 The antibiotic material is extracted by drowning the flies in ethanol, then running the mixture through a filter to obtain the crude extract.

-When this was placed in a solution with various bacteria including E.coli, Golden Staph, Candida (a yeast) and a common hospital pathogen, antibiotic action was observed every time.
+When this was placed in a solution with various bacteria including E.coli, Golden Staph, Candida (yeast), and a common hospital pathogen, antibiotic action was observed every time.

 “We are now trying to identify the specific antibacterial compounds,” said Ms. Clarke.
 Ultimately these will be chemically synthesized.